Reading Time: 17 minutes

 Nearby City: Joseph, Oregon

-Waldo Lake : Lane County
+Waldo Lake: Lane County

 Best time to visit: August, September, and early October.

-Activities can be performed: Camping & Cabins, Fishing, Hiking, Horse Riding & Camping, Picnicking, and Water Activities.
+Activities: Camping & Cabins, Fishing, Hiking, Horse Riding & Camping, Picnicking, and Water Activities.

 Google Map Link: https://goo.gl/maps/sJWNmu2FzeEMkaC7A